 Fight on for equality: Explore more ways to watch out for your friends and, as a group, pledge to help end violence against women.

 Support survivors: Learn about common reactions felt by survivors of sexual violence and discuss how to be a supportive friend.

 Facebook and beyond: Learn about warning signs that someone may be stalking you and ways to protect yourself and friends.

-To learn more about USC Men Care, please visit its website.
+To learn more about USC Men Care, please contact email@example.com.

 In early April, the Women’s Student Assembly in conjunction with the USC Center for Women & Men holds a weeklong series of events that culminates with the Take Back the Night rally and candlelight march.
 In late April, the USC Center for Women & Men organizes the campus participation in Denim Day.
 And throughout the year, the USC Center for Women & Men hosts a series of talks about the intersection of gender and different dimensions of diversity.